pradeepr-roboticist/FCLCollisionChecker/README.md

 1. Ensure libccd is installed.
 2. Ensure octomap is installed.
+3. Make sure FCL is not installed on /usr/local/include/.
+It will have conflicts.
+If possible rename the fcl directory, to say "fcl_bkp".
-3. Install both FCL 0.5 and 0.6.
+4. Install both FCL 0.5 and 0.6.
 See below.
 4. Go through "compile_mfcl.m" and ensure each listed package is available at the specific location on the filesystem